-Heard each morning at 6:05 AM and each evening at 10:05 PM Central Time on WSOF!
+Heard each morning at 6:05 AM and each evening at 10:05 PM CDT on WSOF!

 “Even we ourselves groan within ourselves, waiting for the adoption, to wit, the redemption of our body.”